KentoKana/humbie-helper/README.md

 ### Kento
 ###- Added deadlines feature
-- Student who has access to a specific can see, add, edit, and delete the project specific deadlines.
+- Student who has access to a specific can see, add, edit, and delete the project specific deadlines through the project details page.

 ### - Added student registration
 - A student can register through the form available on add-student.php.